tstack/lnav/docs/source/formats.rst

   :underline: If true, underline the part of the message that matched the
     pattern.
   :blink: If true, blink the part of the message that matched the pattern.
+  :nestable: If true, this highlight can be applied to text contained within
+    another highlight.
+Defaults to :code:`true`.

 Example format: